hpi-schul-cloud/nuxt-client/docs/2-Styles/3-Theming.md

 The SC themes are located in `src/themes` within the subfolders `default`, `brb`, etc.

+## Config, Assets & Variables

+Theme assets and variables are defined in `src/themes/<theme-name>/config.js`.
+Assets, such as logos, are placed in `src/assets/img/themes/<theme-name>/`

 ## CSS

 CSSs are located in `src/themes/<theme-name>/styles`, and subfolders.